Software Consulting Services

 Interceptors in middlewares

-In the context of Express.js, middleware acts similar to interceptors, allowing you to perform specific tasks before or after a request reaches a route handler.
+In the context of Express.js, middleware acts similarly to interceptors, allowing you to perform specific tasks before or after a request reaches a route handler.
 Middleware are functions that have access to the request (req), response (res) objects, and the next function that passes execution to the next middleware in the stack.

 The first middleware runs before each request and displays information about the request in the console.
 The request is then passed to the corresponding route handler (app.get('/') in this case).
 After the response is sent to the client, the second middleware runs and displays information about the response in the console.